 Miguel Cardoso Delivers an Honest Confession About Mamelodi Sundowns’ Title Fate

-Sundowns currently sit at the top of the standings with a three-point cushion over Pirates.
-However, Pirates could climb above them if they overcome Magesi FC in Polokwane on Saturday, thanks to their superior goal difference.
+Sundowns currently sit at the top of the standings with a three-point cushion over the Sea Robbers.
+However, the Buccaneers could climb above them if they beat Magesi FC in Polokwane on Saturday, May 9, 2026, thanks to their superior goal difference.

-If both teams maintain winning form in their final two league fixtures, Pirates are expected to secure the championship, bringing an end to a 14-year wait for the league crown and halting Sundowns’ dominance after eight consecutive titles.
+Abdeslam Ouaddou's side are expected to be the champions if both teams maintain winning form in their final two league fixtures, bringing an end to a 14-year wait for the league crown and halting Sundowns’ dominance after eight consecutive titles.

 Read also